 Getting Around: If you stay in the walled city, you can literally walk everywhere within the walls in 10 minutes or less.
 It was a running joke with me and my friends on whether our walk would take more than 7 minutes – and usually it did not!
 You can also walk easily between the walled city and Getsmaní in around 15 minutes or so.
 Getting around Bocagrande is easiest via taxi or uber, and both are readily available.
 You can, of course, use these options in the rest of the city whenever your feet tire :).
 If you decide to take a taxi, be sure to confirm the price before you hop in the car to avoide overpriced fares.

 Currency Situation: At the time this of this post, the Colombian Peso (COP) was valued at 2,962.13 to the US Dollar.
 Click here for the most current exchange rates.
 Most cash comes in the thousands, and most ATMs won’t allow you to get more than 400-500 thousand colombian pesos in one transaction.
 Note, nearly all your transactions require cash, so be prepared to have it on hand at all times.
-Compared to pricing in the US, your money will go pretty far in Colombia.
+I recommend getting currency in advance from your bank if you can, but you’ll need to plan and order at least a week in advanced.
+In terms of overall cost, compared to pricing in the US, your money will go pretty far in Colombia.

 Language Considerations: As you can guess, Spanish is the primary language spoken by the citizens of Cartagena.
 I will also note that very little English is spoken in the city, so it is helpful to be armed with key phrases before your trip there.
 Check out my post on Spanish for Travel to help you prepare!

 Health: Do not drink the water or eat any fruit not peeled by yourself while in Cartagena.
 This tip will save your stomach 🙂